-In my experience, strength comes most from the design and build-quality of a frame, rather than the material it is built with.
-A high-quality frame is actually quite unlikely to break on a bike tour, unless it goes through a traumatic experience such as a big crash.
+In my experience, strength comes mostly from the design and build-quality of a frame, rather than the material it is built with.
+A high-quality frame is actually quite unlikely to break on a bike tour unless it goes through a traumatic experience such as a big crash.

 After developing a defect, some materials separate quicker than others.
 Steel and titanium frames tend to bend and dent rather than shattering or snapping, providing you with a bit more warning between when you first notice a crack to when it ultimately fails.
 On the other hand, aluminium frames tend to develop cracks quickly and give way with a lot less warning.

 Aluminium bolt threads are softer than steel threads.
 This can sometimes result in stripped out threads if you aren’t careful.
 Make sure to use a little grease on your bolts and pay attention to your bolt going in straight.

 Steel is vulnerable to rust, but it is rare that a bike frame will actually fail for this reason.
 Just check out how many 30-50 year old steel frames still get around despite living outside!
 The reason rust isn’t a huge problem is that steel tubes are relatively thick, and are coated with paint.
 You should apply anti-rust sprays inside your frame periodically, especially if you spend time in wetter climates.
 It’s also a good idea to touch up the paint on your steel frame from time to time too.